blainefreestone/mlb_data_analysis/README.md

     plt.show()
 ```

-## Based on a set of features for a given player (past batting data, age, etc.), and given the number of at bats in a season, what is a predicted batting average (AVG)?
+## Based on a set of features for a given player (past batting data, age, etc.) and given the number of at-bats in a season, what is a predicted batting average (AVG)?

 ### The Predictive Model

 Firstly, a predictive model that uses a machine learning algorithm called Extreme Gradient Boosting is implemented using the `xgboost` library.
-This algorithm is a optimized and more complex version of the decision tree machine learning algorithm.
+This algorithm is an optimized and more complex version of the decision tree machine learning algorithm.

 ```python
 from xgboost import XGBRegressor